Dissecting the Phase Space Snail Shell: Abstract

 \section{Abstract}

-The on-going phase mixing in the vertical direction of the Galactic disk has been discovered with the revolutionary Gaia DR2 data.
-It manifests itself as the snail shell in the $Z-V_{Z}$ phase space.
-To better understand the origin and properties of the phase mixing process, we study the phase-mixing signatures in moving groups (also known as the kinematic streams) with the Gaia DR2 data in the Galactic disk near the Solar circle.
-Interestingly, the phase space snail shell exists only in the main kinematic streams with $|V_{R}| \lesssim 50$ km/s and $|V_{\phi} - V_{\rm LSR}| \lesssim 30$ km/s, i.e., stars on dynamically ``colder'' orbits.
-No snail shell is discernible for stars on hotter orbits.
+The on-going vertical phase mixing, manifesting itself as a snail shell in the $Z-V_{Z}$ phase space, has been discovered with the Gaia DR2 data.
+To better understand the origin and properties of the phase mixing process, we study the vertical phase-mixing signatures in arches (including the classical ``moving groups'') of the $V_{R}-V_{\phi}$ phase space near the Solar circle.
+Interestingly, the phase space snail shell exists only in the arches with $|V_{\phi} - V_{\rm LSR}| \lesssim 30$ km/s, i.e., stars on dynamically ``colder'' orbits.
+The snail shell becomes much weaker and eventually disappears for increasingly larger radial action ($J_{R}$), quantifying the ``hotness'' of orbits.
 Thus one should pay closer attention to the colder orbits in future phase mixing studies.
-We also confirm that the Hercules stream has two branches (at fast and slow $V_{\phi}$), which may not be explained by a single mechanism, since the phase space snail shell is only seen in the fast branch, but not in the slow one.
-Compared to the colder orbits, the hotter orbits may have phase-wrapped away already due to the much larger dynamical range in radial variation to facilitate faster phase mixing.
-These results help put tighter constraints on the vertical perturbation history of the Milky Way disk.
-To explain the lack of a well-defined snail shell in the hotter orbits, the disk should be perturbed at least $\sim 400-500$ Myr ago.
-Our results offer more support to the external perturbation scenario than the internal bar buckling perturbation scenario as the origin of the phase space mixing.
-The more prominent snail shell in the $V_{\phi}$ color-coded phase space is due partly to the fact that only the colder orbits exhibit the phase space spiral, with the featureless distribution of the hotter orbits providing a contrasting background.
+We also confirm that the Hercules stream has two branches (at fast and slow $V_{\phi}$), which may not be explained by a single mechanism, since only the fast branch shows the prominent snail shell feature.
+The hotter orbits may have phase-wrapped away already due to the much larger dynamical range in radial variation to facilitate faster phase mixing.
+To explain the lack of a well-defined snail shell in the hotter orbits, the disk should have been perturbed at least $500$ Myr ago.
+Our results offer more support to the recent satellite-disk encounter scenario than the internal bar buckling perturbation scenario as the origin of the phase space mixing.
+Origin of the more prominent snail shell in the $V_{\phi}$ color-coded phase space is also discussed.

 \keywords{Galaxy: disk --- Galaxy: kinematics and dynamics --- Galaxy: structure --- stars: kinematics and dynamics}